AndyEhrhardt/bop-broker/README.md

 [x] - chart.js for historical song value
 [x] - incorporate buy/sell modal component into song deatils page

-[] - conditional buy based on user's buying power
+[x] - conditional buy based on user's buying power
-[] - table containing all other charts the song appears on
+[] - fix bug where user's can change to buy mode after entering in sell amount and buy button still renders [] - table containing all other charts the song appears on

 [] - horizontal portfolio in top right